Beekeeping: Hive designs

 Before the invention of the movable comb hive, the harvesting of honey frequently resulted in the destruction of the whole colony.
-The wild hive was broken into using smoke to quiet the bees.
+The wild hive was broken into using smoke to quieten the bees.
 The honeycombs were pulled out and either immediately eaten whole or crushed, along with the eggs, larvae, and honey they held.
 A sieve or basket was used to separate the liquid honey from the demolished brood nest.
 In medieval times in northern Europe, although skeps and other containers were made to house bees, the honey and wax were still extracted after the bee colony was killed.
+This was usually accomplished by using burning sulfur to suffocate the colony without harming the honey within.
 It was impossible to replace old, dark-brown brood comb in which larval bees are constricted by layers of shed pupal skins.

 The movable frames of modern hives are considered to have been developed from the traditional basket top bar (movable comb) hives of Greece, which allowed the beekeeper to avoid killing the bees.
 The oldest evidence of their use dates to 1669, although it is probable their use is more than 3,000 years old.

 Intermediate stages in the transition from older methods of beekeeping were recorded in 1768 by Thomas Wildman, who described advances over the destructive, skep-based method so bees no longer had to be killed to harvest their honey.
 Wildman fixed an array of parallel wooden bars across the top of a straw hive 10 inch in diameter "so that there are in all seven bars of deal to which the bees fix their combs", foreshadowing future uses of movable-comb hives.
 He also described using such hives in a multi-story configuration, foreshadowing the modern use of supers: he added successive straw hives below and later removed the ones above when free of brood and filled with honey so the bees could be separately preserved at the harvest the following season.
 Wildman also described the use of hives with "sliding frames" in which the bees would build their comb.